thycotic/privman-docs/policy-events/drilldown.md

 ### Observed Parent Processes

 The __Observed Parent Processes__ report lists all parent processes for the recorded policy events.
-This report allows to view all parent, and grant parent processes as recorded.
+This report allows the view of all parent and grant parent processes as recorded.

 ## Known Data